Seeding trial: Seeding strategies (how to seed?)

-Seeding Objectives
+Seeding objectives

 One of the key questions surrounding seeding programs over the last decade has been whether or not it's more effective for companies to seed via influencers or random people through customers networks.

 Many authors and scholars addressed this issue.
-Malcolm Gladwell discuses the “Law of the Few” in his book, The Tipping Point.
+Canadian journalist Malcolm Gladwell discuses the "Law of the Few" in his book, The Tipping Point.
 He suggests that highly connected and rare people have the ability to shape the world.
 This handful of unique people can spread the word around and create a social epidemic through their connections, charm, personality, expertise and persuasiveness.
 The notion that a small group of people can influence others and cause them to adopt products, services or behaviors was the subject of another book, The Influentials by Edward Keller and Jonathan Berry.
 This minority comprises a wide range of people who act as experts in their field and their opinions are highly regarded by their peers.

 From a more academic point of view, Barak Libai, Eitan Muller and Renana Peres constructed a research in the subject which is among the first to shed light on the actual value created by word of mouth programs and explore issues such as how targeting opinion leaders creates more value than targeting random customers.
 In seeding programs, word-of-mouth can gain customers who would not otherwise have bought the product, this is called expansion.
 However, word-of-mouth can also accelerate the purchase process of customers who would have purchased anyway, the faster the adoption, the greater the profits.
 These processes of expansion and acceleration integrate to create social value in a word-of-mouth seeding program for a new product.
-Furthermore, when deciding upon an optimal seeding program, the researchers conclude that “Influencer Seeding Programs” yield higher customer equity than “random Seeding Programs”.
+Furthermore, when deciding upon an optimal seeding program, the researchers conclude that "influencer seeding programs" yield higher customer equity than "random seeding programs".
 Of course, the decision about which program type to adopt depends on how much the company is willing to invest in discovering their influencers.